linroger/Wealth-of-Nations/International Finance/Globalization/Chapter 3-Comparative Advantage, Competitiveness, and the Terms of Trade.md

 # Empirical Exercises for the Online Supplement

 E0.\1.
 Go to URL econ.
 Ucsd.
 Edu/muendler/book .
-Download the combined C EPII -W TF bilateral trade,  geography and national income data for 2006,  and estimate the gravity equation following the steps in the Statistical Online Supplement 3.S.
+Download the combined C EPII -W TF bilateral trade,  geography and national income data for 2006,  and estimate the gravity equation following the steps in the Statistical Online Supplement 3.
+S.

 E0.\1.
 Go to URL econ.
 Ucsd.
 Edu/muendler/book .
-Download the prepared extract from the World Development Indicators 2013 (accessed May 2,  2013) and run an ordinary least squares regression of the natural logarithm (log) of a country’s pollutant emissions per capita on the country’s log openness (exports plus imports) per capita and log GDP per capita as well as country and year dummies,  following similar steps as those for the gravity equation in the Statistical Online Supplement 3.S.
-Use the 63 countries with information on nitrous oxide emissions covered from 1990-2010 (296 observations) to show that
+Download the prepared extract from the World Development Indicators 2013 (accessed May 2,  2013) and run an ordinary least squares regression of the natural logarithm (log) of a country’s pollutant emissions per capita on the country’s log openness (exports plus imports) per capita and log GDP per capita as well as country and year dummies,  following similar steps as those for the gravity equation in the Statistical Online Supplement 3.
+S. Use the 63 countries with information on nitrous oxide emissions covered from 1990-2010 (296 observations) to show that

 Where the numbers in brackets below coe f ci ents are standard errors.
 Similarly,  use the 133 countries with information on carbon dioxide emissions covered from 1960-2010 (4,  616 observations) to show that